tenpy/tenpy/doc/intro/model.rst

 The first step is to identify what the **parameters** of your model are.
-In this case, we have the coupling constants :math:`J_x, J_z, h`, and parameters that specify the lattice geometry (discussed later).
+In this case, we have the coupling constants :math:`J_x, J_z, h_x, h_z`, and parameters that specify the lattice geometry (discussed later).
 In the TeNPy ecosystem, these parameters are gathered into dictionary-like :class:`~tenpy.tools.params.Config` objects, and for the rest of this guide you can think of ``model_params`` as a dictionary of these parameters, e.g.